CourtOfTheKnee88/ConfSpotter/README.md

 # Conference Radar – "ConfSpotter"

-# IF LOOKING FOR LATEST VERION SEE PHASE III READ ME
+# IF LOOKING FOR LATEST VERSION SEE PHASE III READ ME

 Problem: Academic researchers miss important conferences and publication opportunities due to poor information aggregation.
 This project informs students and faculty about upcoming